Rawal Khirodkar

 | Github | Twitter |

-I am a Postdoctoral Research Scientist at Meta Reality Labs Research.
-I received my Ph.D. in Robotics (2017-2023) from Carnegie Mellon University for my work on multi-human 3D reconstruction from in-the-wild videos advised by Prof. Kris Kitani.
-I obtained my B.Tech (2013-2017) in Computer Science from IIT Bombay advised by Prof. Ganesh Ramakrishnan.
-My Ph.D. research has been supported in part by the Gov. of India Fellowship and the Amazon Fellowship.
+I am a Research Scientist at Meta.
+I received Ph.D. in Robotics (2017-2023) from Carnegie Mellon University advised by Prof. Kris Kitani.
+I did Bachelors (2013-2017) in Computer Science from IIT Bombay.

 News